-This year's 85th anniversary of Adolf Hitler starting World War II presents a fitting occasion to take a closer look at his mouthpiece, Joseph Goebbels.
+This year's 80TH anniversary of the end of World War II presents a fitting occasion to take a closer look at Hitler's mouthpiece, Joseph Goebbels.
 Through his perfidious use of propaganda, this quintessential Nazi was not only able to turn the Dictator into a worshipped god-like figure, but he also seduced a whole nation and made many stubbornly believe in an essentially unwinnable war.
 German Historian Anette Isaacs presents fascinating insights into the life and mind of this powerful manipulator.